-The figure shows that the range of my setup is very decent.
+My receiver station has a maximum range of approximately 350 km.
 Western Europe is a busy place when it comes to air traffic.
-During peak hours, the system tracks and displays 300 aircraft simultaneously.
+During peak hours in summer, the system tracks and displays 300 aircraft simultaneously.
 This includes commercial airliners but also military aircraft, helicopters and private jets.

 My ADS-B receiver setup

 Before I purchased parts, I spent lots of time reading through the FlightAware community forums.
 It’s an active community with lots of useful resources.
 After lots of research, I decided to buy the following: